jseipelt/DATA612/README.md

 ---------------------------------
 # DATA612: Assignment 3

-The purpose of Assinment 3 is to become more familiarized with the seaborn library and its tools in plotting data.
+The purpose of Assignment 3 is to become more familiarized with the seaborn library and its tools in plotting data.

 I chose the penguin dataset from the seaborn library and decided to look at a single species, the Adelie.
 The number of Adelie samples totaled to 152 penguins.